 Five rowers garnered CRCA All-Central Region honors as Polk, Marsh and coxswain Maria Romano were selected to the firstteam, while Meghan Boyle and Laura Pearson were tabbed as second-team honorees.

-The unmatched success of the 2005-06 campaign could certainly be considered the program's benchmark.
+The unmatched success of the 2005-06 campaign could certainly be considered the program's benchmark along with an impressive 2013-14 season.
 During the season, the Irish finished ninth in the team competition at the NCAA Championships after earning the school's first-ever team bid.
 Highlighting the Championship was a victory by the varsity eight boat in the Petite Final as the crew earned a seventh-place finish overall.
 Both the second varsity eight and varsity four crews also advanced to the Petite Final in their races and finished 12th and 11th, respectively.

 After beginning the season unranked, Notre Dame's varsity eight boat finished fifth in the final CRCA/US Rowing ranking.
 In addition to finishing seventh at the NCAAs, the Irish varsity eight copped gold medals at both the BIG EAST and Central/South Region Championships.
 The win at the Central/South Region Championships was the first in a Grand Final for a Notre Dame varsity eight boat.
 Earlier in the spring, Notre Dame recorded its highest finish ever -- fourth place -- in the Jessop-Whittier Cup race at the San Diego Crew Classic.

 A record three rowers from the varsity eight crew earned All-America recognition by the CRCA that was highlighted by Polk becoming the second rower in the program's history to earn first-team honors.
 In addition to Polk, Sarah Palandech and Julie Sobolewski garnered second-team honors.